 CHEF DARREN MACLEAN

 Chef Darren MacLean is one of Canada’s most acclaimed chef-restaurateurs, leading one of the country’s most recognized independent restaurant groups.
-In 2026, EIGHT ranked ninth nationally on Canada’s 100 Best Restaurants list, continuing its position as one of the country’s most celebrated dining experiences and one of the highest-ranked restaurants in Calgary.
-NUPO ranked 75th for its progressive approach to sustainable dining, while Shokunin earned the 74th position in 2025, recognized for redefining contemporary Japanese-inspired cuisine.
+In 2026, EIGHT was named No. 2 on North America’s 50 Best Restaurants list, marking a historic milestone for both the restaurant and Canada’s growing presence on the global culinary stage.
+EIGHT also ranked ninth nationally on Canada’s 100 Best Restaurants list, continuing its position as one of the country’s most celebrated dining experiences and one of the highest-ranked restaurants in Calgary.
+Nupo ranked 75th for its progressive approach to sustainable dining, while Shokunin earned the 74th position in 2025, recognized for redefining contemporary Japanese-inspired cuisine.
 MacLean was also honoured in Milan at The Best Chef Awards, becoming the only Calgary chef to receive this distinction and reinforcing his presence on the global culinary stage.

 MacLean’s flagship, Shokunin, is a high-energy Japanese izakaya centred on charcoal cookery and refined small plates.
 A fixture on Canada’s 100 Best for six consecutive years, including a 74th-place ranking in 2025, it has hosted more collaborations with Michelin-recognized and World’s 50 Best-affiliated chefs than any other restaurant in Canada.